TimothyByrd/ChaosHelper/README.md

 For Neversink filters, this seems to put the chaos recipe section in a good place.

 **NOTE:** Make sure the text specified in `filterMarker` only occurs once in the filter template, at the place you want the chaos recipe code to go.
-For example, when using a Neversink filter it would be tempting to use something like "[[3100]] OVERRIDE AREA 2" as the `filterMarker'.
+For example, when using a Neversink filter in 3.14 it would be tempting to use something like "[[2300]] Endgame - Rare - Gear - T4 - rest" as the `filterMarker'.
 However that text occurs *twice* in the filter - once in the place we want the code and once in the table of contents at the top of the file.
 So using that text would cause the chaos recipe code to be inserted in the filter in both places.
-This would probably not be what you want, for example, it would override the normal hightlight for rare 6-socket armor.
+This would probably not be what you want, for example, it would override the normal highlight for rare 6-socket armor.
+As of 3.14, "Override 270" seems to look like a reasonable marker.

 ## Security
 <a name="h06" />